-District/ Village and Sub district
+District/ Village and Sub district Threats a.

-- a.
 Miombo Woodland Ecosystem (Masvingo Site) Brachystegia/Julbermadia co-dominant woodlands.
-Acacia Savanna Colophospermum Bobirwa: Tsetsebjwe, Mathathane and Motlhabaneng villages are within the Mixed type of vegetation in the central district in Botswana.
+Acacia Savanna Colophospermum Bobirwa :Tsetsebjwe, Mathathane and Motlhabaneng villages are within the Mixed type of vegetation zone in the central district in Botswana.
 The vegetation is mainly comprised of mixed tree species, mostly tall and characterised by a few shrubs as an understorey.
-Common to all these areas are the mophane ( Colophospermum mopane), mohudiri (Combretum apiculatum), Modumela (Kirkia acuminata), Mooka ( Acacia karroo), Motsiara (Terminalia prunioides ), Mowana (Adansonia digitata) and shrubs such as the following -Moretlwa ( Grewia flava), Mogwana ( Grewia bicolor), Motlhakola (Euclea undulata), Moselesele (Dichrostachys cineria) and many more other shrubs.
-In general, the area is described as a Mophane Woodland characterised by Semi - Sweet Mixed Bushveld (Botswana Society, 1992). - Different grass species form the bottom layer of the vegetation strata in these three areas.
-Common to those areas are the Aristida congesta (Seloka), rigidior (Rathathe), Enneapogon Eragrostis cenchroides Mosekangwetsi), Schmdtia pappophoroides (Tshwang), Setaria sphacelata ( Mabele), Setaria verticillata (Bogoma), Tragus berteronianus Segowe), Chloris virgata, Dactylocteneum aegyptium ( Phoka), Urochloa trichopus ( Phoka), Eragrostis lehmaniana, Eragrostis racemosa and others.
-There are quite a number of forbs growing side by side to grasses as evidenced during the rainy season. - c.
-Kalahari sands and forest ecosytem (Matebeland North Site)

-Tsetsebjwe: The following grass species were said to have disappeared as a result of lack of moisture: Phoka (Chloris gayana), Motsikiri (Eragrosis pallens), Makorwane? while Seloka grass stands can still be seen all over.
+Common to all these areas are the mophane (Colophospermum mopane), mohudiri (Combretum apiculatum), Modumela (Kirkia acuminata), Mooka (Acacia karroo), Motsiara (Terminalia prunioides), Mowana (Adansonia digitata) and shrubs such as the following - Moretlwa (Grewia flava), Mogwana (Grewia bicolor), Motlhakola (Euclea undulata), Moselesele (Dichrostachys cineria) and many more other shrubs.
+In general, the area is described as a Mophane Woodland characterised by Semi - Sweet Mixed Bushveld (Botswana Society, 1992).
+Different grass species form the bottom layer of the vegetation strata in these three areas.
+Common to those areas are the Aristida congesta (Seloka), Eragrostis rigidior (Rathathe), Enneapogon cenchroides (Tshwang), Setaria sphacelata (Mabele), Setaria verticillata (Bogoma), Tragus berteronianus (Segowe), Chloris virgata, Dactylocteneum aegyptium (Phoka), Urochloa trichopus (Phoka), Eragrostis racemosa and others.
+There are quite a number of forbs growing side by side to grasses as b.
+Mopane ecosystem (Matebeleland North and South Sites).
+Motlhabaneng According to the TRRA exercise conducted at Mathathane village on November 4, 1998, the following vegetation species had disappeared: Grasses - Rathathe (Eragrostis rigidior), Tshwang (Schmdtia pappophoroides), Tshikitshane (Stipagrostis uniplumis).
+Present at that time included Seloka (Aristida congesta).
+Trees and Shrubs - no record of any disappearance of the below mentioned species: Mohudiri, Mogwana, Motsiara and Mophane although the same species are in high demand for fuel wood. c.
+Kalahari sands and forest ecosytem (Matebeland North Site) Tsetsebjwe : The following grass species were said to have disappeared as a result of lack of moisture: Phoka (Chloris gayana), Motsikiri (Eragrosis pallens), Makorwane ? while Seloka grass stands can still be seen all over. d.
+Trees and Shrubs - The following trees and shrubs were reported to be on the decline, Mohudiri, Motsiara, Mokosho (Acacia nigrescens), Mogwana, Moretlwa and Mokabi (Combretum hereroense).
+Mophane, Motsiara and Mohudiri specifically are disappearing because of being over-utilized as fuel-wood.
+Also mentioned along the same line are some medicinal plants such as Monepenepe, Sengaparile (Devil s Claw), Morula (Sclerocarya birrea) and Modumela.